-We assume that the cost functions in each contractor's utility function are continuous, continuously differentiable, and convex.
+We assume that the utility functions are continuous, continuously differentiable, and convex.

-- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but in an energy application.
+- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but for energy.

-- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but in an energy application.
+- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but for energy.

-- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but in an energy application.
+- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but for energy.

-- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but in an energy application.
+- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but for energy.

-- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but in an energy application.
+- "the loss of potential gain from other alternatives when one alternative is chosen" (New Oxford American Dictionary (2010)). - Opportunity cost functions include both explicit and implicit costs (Mankiw (2011)). - Nobel laureate Akerlof (1970): "The Market for Lemons: Quality Uncertainty and the Market Mechanism". - It has been emphasized in pharmaceutical firm competition by Grabowski and Vernon (1990), Palmer and Raftery (1999), and Cockburn (2004). - Gan and Litvinov (2003) also constructed opportunity cost functions that are functions of prices but for energy.